-NCDAC employs a staff of three persons including an Executive Director, a Fiscal Administrator, and Administrative Assistant.
+NCDAC employs a staff of four persons including an Executive Director, a Fiscal Administrator, a Program Coordinator, and Administrative Assistant.
 Staff is charged with all aspects of contract management and reporting to the Pennsylvania Department of Health, Division of HIV/AIDS for the twelve-county region.

-The current budget of the North Central District AIDS Coalition for the fiscal year ending June 30, 2018 is $1,339,056 of state, federal and housing funds.
-Of this amount $107,957 is earmarked for and prevention services.
+The current budget of the North Central District AIDS Coalition for the fiscal year ending June 30, 2021 is $2,702,955 of state, federal and housing funds.
 All funds for services are allocated through an RFP (Request for Proposal) process and funding decisions are the sole responsibility of a board-appointed Independent Procurement Panel.
 The Pennsylvania Department of Health has the final approval of all contracts.

 The Coalition membership, comprised of representatives of medical providers, social service providers, persons living with HIV, interested individuals and a variety of other professionals meet on a quarterly basis to conduct planning and priority setting activities.
 Of that group a Board of Directors has been elected who oversee the business of the North Central District AIDS Coalition and supervise staff activities.
 Approximately 12 to 15 persons attend the quarterly Advisory Board meetings and serve on the Coalitions various committees.
 At the present time approximately 36% of the Coalition membership is persons living with HIV/AIDS, while 36% of the membership is male and 64% female.